-The variety of the islands really is spectacular and fascinates me.
-While all the islands are volcanic in origin (as are the Canary Islands) only Fogo has a still active volcano.
+The variety of the islands of Cape Verde really is spectacular and fascinates me.
+While all the islands are volcanic in origin (as are the Canary Islands which lie a little further north) only Fogo has a still active volcano.
 I would dearly love to go back one day and explore a few more for myself, ideally island hopping.
 It’s certainly the way to make the most of any visit to the islands of Cape Verde and something I would have done more of if funds had permitted.

 I cherish the memories of this very special cluster of islands, that for many years remained lost in the Atlantic Ocean.
 Although the tourist industry is much needed by the islanders, I’m still a little sad that they have now been discovered.